yangzhou6666/ASRProphet/README.md

 ### 1. QuartzNet

-QuartNet ASR models are available to use directly after cloning the repository
+QuartzNet ASR models are available to use directly after cloning the repository

 ### 2. Deepspeech